Object of the game and sequence of play

 Phase 1: Schemin'!

 The Schemin'! phase ends when the number of turns indicated on the Round card has been completed.
-Any unplayed cards remaining in a player's Hand are placed back on the top of his personal deck.
+Any unplayed cards remaining in a player's Hand are placed back on the top of their personal deck.

 Phase 2: Stealin'!

 The deck of Action cards that had been created during the Schemin'! phase is turned over, without changing the order of the cards.
 The Bandits' Actions are performed, one by one, starting with the top card (i.e., in the order they have been played).
 Once performed, the Action card is given back to the player to whom it belongs.
-That player puts it back on his personal deck.
+That player puts it back on their personal deck.
 Any Action programmed during the Schemin'! phase is now obligatory.
-During the Stealin'! phase, each player must use his action, if it is still possible.
+During the Stealin'! phase, each player must use their action, if it is still possible.

 Ending the Round